Skip to Content

 When you might only need iCloud or OneDrive

-You may stick to a single cloud service if it’s compatible with your device platform and offers enough storage for your needs.
+On the other hand, you may only need a single cloud service if it’s compatible with your device platform and offers enough storage for your needs.
+For example, you may use only OneDrive if you only have Android and/or Windows devices, and no Apple device.

-If, on the other hand, you’re an iPhone/Mac person and don’t need a lot of storage (or you’re willing to pay for extra storage), you may choose to stick to iCloud.
+Likewise, if you’re an iPhone/Mac person and don’t need a lot of storage (or you’re willing to pay for extra storage), you may choose to stick to iCloud.

-Can I use OneDrive instead of iCloud on iPhone?
+Using OneDrive instead of iCloud on iPhone

 This includes Mac computers, other iPhones, iPad, Windows PCs, and Android devices.

-You can’t sync features and content such as your Contacts, Notes, Reminders, Calendars, and Keychain automatically with OneDrive as you can do with iCloud.
+You can’t sync features and content such as your Contacts, Notes, Reminders, Calendars, and Keychain automatically with OneDrive as you can with iCloud.

 Also, if you use OneDrive for backing up photos and videos, you also need to modify your iCloud settings to prevent it from also backing up these same files.

 Another thing to be aware is, when Optimize Storage is checked and turned on in iCloud, the original and full-sized versions of the photos are stored in iCloud while smaller versions of these photos are kept on the device.
-These photos can’t be uploaded to OneDrive unless you uncheck and turn off optimization:

-You can follow the below steps to replace iCloud with OneDrive on your iPhone:
+Here’s how to replace iCloud with OneDrive on your iPhone:

 1. Download and install the free OneDrive app from the Apple App Store.